iapyeh/sshscript/v3a/SSHScript v3 Documents/migration-and-releases/migrating-to-v3.1.md

 # Migrating to v3.1

-This guide updates v3.0 and earlier code to the v3.1 beta contract.
+This guide updates v3.0 and earlier code to the supported v3.1 contract.
 Make the changes in a branch, run credential-free tests first, and validate SSH and privileged workflows only against isolated test systems.

 Before migrating, read [Installation and Verification](../../getting-started/installation-and-verification/).
-The current PyPI package is not v3.1.
+Version 3.1.4 is the current Production/Stable release on PyPI.

 ## Migration checklist